jsommers/noob/README.md

 # nooBpf

-This repo contains code for the `noobflow` tool.
+This repo contains code for the `noobflow` tool, largely written by Nolan Rudolph.

 `noobprobe`, aka `ELF` can be found in https://github.com/jsommers/ELF